Description

 HOW TO MAKE IT:

-2. Drizzle a large, heavy-bottomed roasting pan or heavy rimmed half-sheet pan with oil.
+- Drizzle a large, heavy-bottomed roasting pan or heavy rimmed half-sheet pan with oil.
 Spread the vegetables on the pan, drizzle with more oil, and toss to mix and coat.
-Spread them flat (they should have room around them) with the potatoes cut-side-up, and season well with Hostess City Southern Hospitality Blend.
+Spread them flat (they should have room around them) with the potatoes cut-side-up, and season well with Salt Table Seasoning Blend.
 Roast 8 minutes, stir, turning potatoes cut side down, and roast, stirring occasionally, until tender and lightly browned, about 10-15 minutes more.

 Herb Roasted Salmon

-The herb blend in The Salt Table’s Hostess City Southern Hospitality Blend, enhanced with lemon essence and sea salt, is ideal for most any fish but is especially compatible with spring salmon.
+One of these excellent Salt Table Blends, enhanced with lemon essence and sea salt, is ideal for most fish but especially compatible with spring salmon.
 Roasting in a hot oven is a simple way to cook fish fillets that is easy even for novices.

 Serves 4